Discover where your degree can take you

 My first rotation has already given me exposure to solving real-world problems and making a positive difference towards safeguarding New Zealand’s environment and economy.

 In my first month at the Ministry for Primary Industries (MPI), I developed a geospatial web application for use in the Queensland Fruit Fly (QFF) response.
 Although I am on the Analytics team — right where I want to be — I joined an emergency QFF response meeting where the potential for this project came to light.

 I pivoted into the geospatial space to explore further, despite no previous experience with developing applications nor using geospatial software.

-The web application optimises the process for creating exclusion zones used in the QFF response.
-Exclusion zones are created to restrict movement of host material (such as fruit and vegetables), reducing the risk of the fruit fly population spreading further.
+The web application optimizes the process for creating exclusion zones used in the QFF response.
+Exclusion zones are created to restrict the movement of the host material (such as fruit and vegetables), reducing the risk of the fruit fly population spreading further.